 Let me first say that canned chicken is no thing of beauty.
 Frankly, it looks like a science experiment in the jar, before and after its processed.
 (Once you open it, just looks like regular chicken – – in the jar, it reminds of something you would see in a mad scientist lab.)
 However, canned chicken makes the most tender, moist chicken you will ever eat, and my 10 year-old begs me to pop open cans of it for sandwiches.
 Having canned chicken means you have instant, high quality, low-fat protein to go with lunch or dinner.
 This also makes for great emergency food.

 Canning chicken is the easiest thing I’ve ever canned by far.
-No need to precook or add any liquid.
+No need to precook or add any liquid unless you desire.
+(Since this article has been published, I’ve decided I like adding chicken broth to the jars.)
 Heck, you don’t even need to sterilize the jars, because it processes so long.
 Here’s how you can chicken:

 Cut chicken in big chunks, or put large pieces in pint canning jars.
 One pound will fill one pint.
-If desired, add 1/2 teaspoon of salt.
+If desired, add 1/2 teaspoon of salt and broth.
 Leave one inch headspace.

 Secure with new canning lid, and a ring.
 Process for 75 minutes, following the instructions of your pressure canner.